-In the boot manager, if you able to see hard drive with the serial number.
+In the boot manager, if you are able to see the hard drive with the serial number.
 Then, the issue isn’t with the hard drive, something else is wrong.
-But, if boot manager isn’t showing hard drive.
-Then, you need to open your Computer or laptop to check hard drive cable.
+But, if the boot manager isn’t showing a hard drive.
+Then, you need to open your Computer or laptop to check the hard drive cable.

 2. Connect the USB drive to the computer that is giving the error.
 After that, change the boot order and set it to your removable USB drive.

 3. Now, you can boot from that USB drive.
-And, after entering in Windows, you can perform some test on your hard drive.
+And, after entering Windows, you can perform some tests on your hard drive.

 If these three solutions don’t work for your Computer.
 Then, you can read a similar article on “reboot and select proper boot device“.
 To get to know some more solutions to fix boot problems.